SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab4.md

    .\Start-Frontend.ps1
    ```

-1. Once the deployment of the script is executed successfully it will redirect to `http://localhost:3000/` Chat CoPilot in **Edge** browser.
+1. Once the deployment of the script is executed successfully, it will redirect to `http://localhost:3000/` Chat CoPilot in **Edge** browser.

-   >**Note:** Please wait for 2-3 mins for the browser to load
+   >**Note:** Please wait for 2-3 minutes for the browser to load

 1. You will get an output similar to this for the frontend: